lc-2025/enefti/backend/README.md

 ## Deploy

-_eNefti Backend_ is integrated and delivered to production via _GitHub Actions_ workflows pipeline, where the server is being set up, tested, built and containerized with _Docker_.
+_eNeFTi Backend_ is integrated and delivered to production via _GitHub Actions_ workflows pipeline, where the server is being set up, tested, built and containerized with _Docker_.
 Then the _Docker_ image is hosted on _GitHub Container Registry_ and deployed on _Render_ production environment available at https://enefti-sha256.onrender.com

 ## Storage